st-imdev/newblog25/hugo-site/content/posts/signals-not-scripture.md

 ---
-title: "Signals, Not Scripture"
+title: "Signals, not scripture"
 date: 2025-08-13
 draft: false
 ---

 {{< tweet-heart >}}

-# Signals, Not Scripture
+# Signals, not scripture

 Open your feed and someone is barking life rules at millions.
 Move out at 18.
 Grind 16 hours.
 Cold plunge or you’ll fail.
 The internet didn’t invent bossiness; it industrialised it.
 Platforms optimise for interaction, and interaction loves confident answers to complicated lives.
 Advice becomes performance.
 Certainty becomes theatre.
 Nuance—well, nuance doesn’t click.